cyklokoalicia/OpenSourceBikeShare/README.md

 Consultations are personalized and paid.

-We will talk to you about the expectations, situation, bicycle theft, potential users and **provide you with help on how to launch your own successful bike sharing system**.
+We will talk to you about the expectations, situation, bicycle theft, potential users and **provide you with help to launch your own successful bike sharing system**.

 **Get in touch**: [consult@whitebikes.info](mailto:consult@whitebikes.info)